nspcc-dev/neofs-spec/06-blockchain/03-container.md

 func StopContainerEstimation(epoch int)
 ```

 StopContainerEstimation method produces StopEstimation notification\.
-Can be invoked only by Alphabet nodes of the Inner Ring\.
+It can be invoked only by Alphabet nodes of the Inner Ring\.

 ##### Update